Anker PowerPort Atom PD 2 - GaN charger with two USB-C ports

 GaN (gallium nitride)

 GaN is not new.
 It is in the laser diodes of Blu-ray players.
 And the transistors in various wireless infrastructure.
-In 2018 the first GaN USB-C charger hit the market.
-Since then Anker, AUKEY, Innergie, Mu, and RAVPower have all released GaN chargers.
+In 2018 we started to see USB-C chargers with GaN hit the market.
+Since then many brands have released GaN chargers.
 With more on the way.

-There isn’t an output advantage for GaN chargers other than their increased efficiency.
-A 30W GaN charger charges as fast as a 30W silicon charger.
+There isn’t an output advantage for GaN chargers.
+A 45W GaN charger charges as fast as a 45W silicon charger.
 And both heat up to similar temperatures.
 The difference is the GaN charger is smaller and lighter.
+While matching the silicon charger’s performance.

-Costs have dropped over the years, but it is still more expensive than silicon.
+Costs continue to drop, but GaN is still more expensive than silicon.
 As such GaN chargers are usually priced at the high end of their peers.
-But the reduction in charger size can be significant.
-If you want the smallest and lightest charger possible GaN is it.
+As with many things getting the smallest and lighter version costs a bit more.

 As a 60W USB-C PD charger (single connection) it works great for laptops and iPad Pro.
 As a dual 30W USB-PD charger it works well with any combination of the following: